bakusivan/risk-auth-service/README.md

 ## Future Improvements

-- Building an image and running entire service in container mode
+- Building an image and running entire service in container mode [done]
 - Persistent storage integration
 - More granular risk scoring
 - Enhanced logging and monitoring